 The Comapny derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under Ind AS 109.
-On derecognition of a financial asset, the difference between the carrying amount and the consideration received is recognised in the Statement of Profit and Loss.
+On derecognised in the Statement of Profit and Loss.
 A financial liability (or a part of a financial liability) is derecognised from the Company's balance sheet when the obligation specified in the contract is discharged or cancelled or expires.
-On derecognition of a financial liability, the difference between the carrying amount and the consideration paid is recognised in the Statement of Profit and Loss.
+On derecognised in the Statement of Profit and Loss.
+A financial liability, the difference between the carrying amount and the constant is discharged or cancelled or expires.
+On derecognised in the Statement of Profit and Loss.